Who are we?

 When you sign up for a Monzo account, we search your record at:

-• if you take out a loan, use Monzo Flex, or turn on your overdraft for the first time, we do a full search (which may impact your credit score).
-We also use this info to check you can continue to afford your loan; and
+if you take out a loan, use Monzo Flex, or turn on your overdraft for the first time, we do a full search (which may impact your credit score).
+We also use this info to check you can continue to afford your loan and as part of our commitment to supporting and helping our customers, we may use this information, alongside other information we hold about you, to identify signs that you may be at risk of financial difficulties

 For more information about data we collect from and share with credit reference agencies, see 'Who we share your data with'.